dragon-dune/dragon-dune/dragon-dune.md

 A game for 4 players inspired by Avalon-Hill's Dune board game.

-Formally Dragons, Usurpers, and Empires (DU&E), but the Internet hates ampersands in your project name.
+This was formally called Dragons, Usurpers, and Empires (DU&E), but the Internet hates ampersands.

 So, let’s justify this things existence.
 Dune is a great game, but it has it’s drawbacks.
 The rules are kind of ambiguous.
 It can take a while to play.
 It can be tough to get 6 players together.
 It can be a little cutthroat for beginners.
-Actually, it can be cutthroat for everyone.
+It can be cutthroat for everyone.

-Rex attempted to iron out some of these idiosyncrasies, but they got rid of things like binding agreements, which seem as fundamentally important to the game Dune.
-Dune is a political game.
+Rex attempted to iron out some of these idiosyncrasies, but they got rid of things like binding agreements, which seem as fundamentally important to a political wheeling-and-dealing game like Dune.

 This is an attempt to make a resource light game in the style of Dune, that is friendlier to beginners, easier logistically (4 players instead